mvolkmann/blog/src/rust.md

 | `uninstall`   | removes executable from `~/.cargo/bin` by default                          |
 | `update`      | updates dependencies in `Cargo.lock`                                       |

+## Formatting Code

+The most popular code formatting tool for Rust is
+{% aTargetBlank "", "rustfmt" %}.
+To install this, enter `cargo install rustfmt`.
+TODO: Is this installed by default by rustup?

+To run it on all `.rs` files in the current directory, enter `rustfmt *.rs`.

 ## Naming Conventions

 In general, names of "types" use PascalCase